-Board sub-committees responsible for the oversight of risk management comprise the Risk and Capital Management Committee ("RCMC"), the Audit Committee ("AC") and the large exposure credit committee.
-The information technology committee, the model approval committee, the remuneration committee and the social and ethics committee are sub-committees of SBG, but consider matters related to SBSA as part of their mandates.
+Board sub-committees responsible for the oversight of risk management comprise the Risk and Capital Management Committee ("RCMC"), the Audit Committee and the Large Exposure Credit Committee.
+The Information Technology Committee, the Model Approval Committee, the Remuneration Committee and the Social, Ethics and Sustainability Committee are sub-committees of SBG, but consider matters related to SBSA as part of their mandates.